Feel at home.

 -

 During your initial intake call, we'll identify the right clinician for you and schedule your first session.
 Often times, this first session is used as an opportunity to get to know one another and provide more context around the struggles you are facing.
 There may be a few administrative tasks to take care of and your clinician will likely set expectations for what you can expect treatment to look like going forward.
+Click here to learn more about how to prepare for your first therapy session.

 -